Program Coordinator: Sherry Serdikoff, Ph.D., BCBA-D, CP

 - Community psychology

-To complete the Bachelor's of Science degree in behavior analysis, students are required to complete 120 hours of general core courses, major core courses, and major electives.
+To complete the requirements for the Bachelor of Science in Behavior Analysis, students must complete 120 credit hours of general education core courses, required major courses, and major electives.
 Students should contact their Center for Academic Success (CAS) advisor, A2S advisor or their Behavior Analysis advisor to identify all current requirements for the degree and should be updated by students each semester to ensure students are on track for graduation.
 The Major Coursework Requirements and Plan of Study outlines the specific requirements for the major and provides a sample plan of study for students planning to complete the degree within four years.

 - Behavior Analysis Grid or Map indicates courses required to complete degree